PDob02/Group_Project_May_2022/README.md

-✓ Database interfaces with the project in some format (e.g., scraping updates the database, or database connects to the model)
+✓ Database interfaces with the project in some format (e.g., scraping updates the database, or database connects to the model) - We have scraped wikipedia primarily for actor/actresses' birthdays as we think that information will be statistically significant in our analysis
 ✓ Includes at least two tables (or collections, if using MongoDB)
-✓ Includes at least one join using the database language (not including any joins in Pandas)
-✓ Includes at least one connection string
+✓ Includes at least one join using the database language (not including any joins in Pandas) The database language we are using is SQL via PostgreSQL ✓ Includes at least one connection string
-(using SQLAlchemy or PyMongo)
+(using SQLAlchemy or PyMongo) The connection string we are using is SQLAlchemy since our data is very tabular with only a few NaN values.
+We have attached an ERD snapshot below:
 Note: If you use a SQL database, you must provide your ERD with relationships